Shareholder Protection

 Smart Health

-From on-demand consultations with UK based GPs, to Best Doctors - the expert case management service with the world’s top medical specialists, our Smart Health service is a convenient way to connect your customers to tools that help them to manage their health and wellbeing from anywhere in the world, 24/7.
+From on-demand consultations with UK-based GPs to second medical opinions, our Smart Health service is a convenient way to connect your clients to tools that help them manage their health and wellbeing.
+It’s available 24/7, 365 days a year, anywhere in the world and can also be used by their partners and children up to age 21, all at no additional cost.

 Literature and support materials